The Power of Placebo Effect

 Sham devices seem to be more effective than sham pills.

-While researchers typically use placebos in clinical trials to test the effectiveness of a real treatment, this experiment pitted one placebo against another.
+While scientists usually use placebo in clinical trials to test the effectiveness of a real treatment, this experiment compared one placebo to another.
 Researchers investigated whether a sham acupuncture device has a greater placebo effect than an inert pill5.
 The results of this study show that the placebo effect varies by type of placebo used.
 In the second phase of the study, participants receiving sham acupuncture reported a more significant decrease in pain and symptom severity than those receiving placebo pills for the duration of the trials.

 5 Strong placebo response in asthma

 Placebo effect is often observed in asthma patients – that is, they show an improvement in their condition even when they just think they are being treated.

 Interestingly, the patients not only report an improvement in their disease, but objective tests indicate an improvement as well, according to the report in the Journal of Allergy and Clinical Immunology6.

 Previous reviews have suggested that placebo benefits are restricted to subjective responses, like pain, but are ineffective for objective physiological outcomes.
 Researchers from the University of California, San Francisco, investigated whether there was a placebo response in objective measures of lung function in 55 patients with asthma.

 The results of the methacholine challenge test, which gauges how well a particular drug opens constricted airways, showed that placebo can actually improve lung function.6

 The brain's power to make people feel better can last for years.